jebeld17/Store-Ports_Thunderbird/README.md

 Now that we've got all that out of the way, I'd like to invite you to download Thunderbird in the Microsoft Store at https://www.microsoft.com/store/productId/9PCVBX66LLQF.

 ## Copyright information
 [Mozilla] Thunderbird and "thunderbird.exe" is ©Thunderbird and the Mozilla Developers, according to the MPL (Mozilla Public License) 1.1 and other associated program licenses.
-View the integrated LICENSE file for more information.
+Please view the integrated LICENSE file for more information.